Testing with Behat

 Create a custom run/debug configuration

-In the Project tool window, select the file or folder with the tests to run and choose Create run configuration on the context menu.
-Alternatively, choose on the main menu, then click and choose Behat from the list.
+In the Project tool window, select the file or folder with the tests to run and choose Create run configuration from the context menu.
+Alternatively, choose from the main menu, then click and choose Behat from the list.

 In the Run/Debug Configuration: Behat dialog that opens, specify the scenarios to run and customize the behavior of the current PHP interpreter by specifying the options and arguments to be passed to the PHP executable file.